 Many species of toads are found all across the United States, and all toads excrete some type of toxin, according to Tina Wismer, a veterinarian who is board certified in veterinary toxicology and the medical director for ASPCA’s Animal Poison Control Center.
 However, some toads are far more poisonous to dogs than others.
 It depends on where you live.

-Earlier this spring, you may have heard or read about the southern Florida suburb plagued by thousands of cane toads, also known as marine or giant toads.
+You may have heard or read about the southern Florida suburb plagued by thousands of cane toads, also known as marine or giant toads.
 These toads excrete toxins that are very toxic to dogs that mouth, lick or bite them, and are responsible for injuring many unwary dogs.

 Cane toads were first brought to Florida in the 1950s in hopes they would eat pests in the sugar fields.
 Instead, the toxic toads have spread across southern and central Florida.
 Cane toads can also be found in Hawaii and southern Texas.